biocommons/hgvs/doc/development.rst

   :docs:
      Make the sphinx docs in doc/build/html/.

-  :upload, upload_docs:
+  :upload:
-     Upload package to PyPI or docs to pythonhosted.org.
+     Upload package to PyPI